RuyiProjects/NumberCounter/README.md

 dotnet build
 ```

-Now after extracting the zip the executable should be under NumberCounter-master>bin>Debug>net8.0.
+After this the executable should be under NumberCounter-master>bin>Debug>net8.0.

 ## Dependencies